 If you have alread been injured, chances are these exercises (or, for especially painful problems, sessions with a clinical somatic educator) can help you recover from the injury much more quickly than by traditional therapeutic techniques, alone.

-Here's the introduction to an exercise to loosen tight hamstrings.
+Here's an exercise to loosen tight hamstrings -- WITHOUT stretching.

-for back pain for tight psoas muscles for better breathing
+for back pain to free psoas muscles for better breathing